oroinc/documentation/bundles/commerce/WebsiteSearchSuggestionBundle/index.rst

 WebsiteSearchSuggestionBundle
 =============================

+.. hint:: |WebsiteSearchSuggestionBundle| is available starting from OroCommerce v5.1.7.
+To check which application version you are running, see the :ref:`system information <system-information>`.

 |WebsiteSearchSuggestionBundle| implements an autocomplete search feature that displays suggestions related to the search string during a product search.

 Entities